-Those born beneath the sign of the Scales are the most social and sociable creatures you’ll ever find.
+Those born beneath the sign of the Scales are the most social creatures you’ll ever find.
 I personally like to call this sign the “Kings and Queens of Small Talk“.
 With their natural charm and inherent sense of grace and manners, the typical Libran can engage anyone from any walk of life in the art of conversation.

 Libras function best when they are in a relationship but even with that said their pursuit of a partner can become all-consuming if left unmonitored.
 Equally problematic, these pretty and handsome types are susceptible to losing their individualized sense of self just for the sake of being in a committed union with another.

 The House which this sign naturally oversees, the 7th, provides ample warning to every Libra should their Scales tip significantly out of balance while seeking a relationship by virtue of the areas of Life the 7th House deals with – Marriage, One on one Partnerships, along with Open Enemies.

 Being the resident of the Zodiac which teeters between the needs of the self versus the needs of others, every Libran should be aware their sign functions best whenever involved in a partnership of equals.
 But for that to occur, the self and one’s individual needs and interests must be kept in tact if the balance of equality is to be maintained between themselves and their significant other.